vojtasvoboda/oc-useraccesslog-plugin/README.md

 ## Future plans

 - [x] another graph for visualise access in time (line graph)
-- [ ] posibility to select User column to display at pie chart widget (name, username, email, ...)
+- [ ] posibility to select which User attribute we want to display at the pie chart widget (name, username, email, ...)
 - [ ] sent weekly/monthly reports to given email with nice graphs

 **Feel free to send pullrequest!**